MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusSubscription.md

 # Get-AzureRmServiceBusSubscription

 ## SYNOPSIS
-Gets a subscription description for the specified topic.
+Returns a subscription description for the specified topic.

 ## SYNTAX